Genivia/ugrep/README.md

             matches GLOB, same as --exclude=GLOB.
 GLOB should be quoted to prevent shell globbing.
 This option may be repeated.
     --ignore-files[=FILE]
-            Ignore files and directories specified in a FILE when encountered in recursive searches.
-The default is `.gitignore'.
-Files and directories matching the globs in FILE are ignored in the directory tree rooted at each FILE's location by temporarily overriding --exclude and --exclude-dir globs.
+            Ignore files and directories matching the globs in each FILE that is encountered in recursive searches.
+The default FILE is `.gitignore'.
+Matching files and directories located in the directory tree rooted at a FILE's location are ignored by temporarily overriding the --exclude and --exclude-dir globs.
+            Files and directories that are explicitly specified as command line arguments are never ignored.
 This option may be repeated.
     --include=GLOB
             Search only files whose name matches GLOB using wildcard matching, same as -g GLOB.
 GLOB can use **, *, ?, and [...] as wildcards,